Affiliate Commission Rates: How to Determine Yours in 2021

 Depending on your niche and the type of your product or service, your customers may buy them repeatedly or use products and services from other brands, as well.

-One of the benefits of affiliate marketing for brands is that, after somebody makes a purchase through an affiliate program, brands can communicate with such customers directly, market, and sell to them, with no need to pay an affiliate commission again.
+One of the benefits of affiliate marketing is that after somebody makes a purchase through an affiliate program, brands can communicate with these customers directly, market, and sell to them, with no need to pay an affiliate commission again.

 Therefore, we recommend that you keep in mind your customer’s potential and all the stages of their customer journey.
 Sometimes, it makes sense to make less profit on the first purchase or subscription if it can bring you more profit in the future.